 Rivers come in all sizes, so consider Penas Blancas and Rio Balsa if you have younger children.
 The Pacuare and Sarapiquí rivers are class III-IV rapids, so consider this experience with older kids who can paddle and stay in the raft.
 We loved the Sarapiquí river, but it was certainly rough in spots!

 There are close to two hundred volcanic formations throughout the country, so as a result, there are quite a few hot springs in Costa Rica.
-Many can be found near Arenal volcano.
+Many can be found near Arenal Volcano National Park.

-Monteverde also has extreme zip lining and bungee jumping, as well as hanging bridges that span up to 500 feet in length and up to 180 feet above the floor of the rain forest.
+Monteverde also has extreme zip lining, bungee jumping, and some of the best waterfalls in Costa Rica.
+There are also hanging bridges that span up to 500 feet in length and up to 180 feet above the floor of the rain forest.
 Consider booking a tour to make the most of the cloud forest experience.